The Top 10 Supplements That Everyone Should Take

 Nutrients come in different forms that function differently inside your body.

 Here’s an example: Folate is an essential B vitamin, but folic acid, the kind found in generic multivitamins, can cause problems.
-Over half of people have the MTHFR gene mutation, and taking folic acid will make those individuals feel tired and weak.
+Some people who have the MTHFR gene mutation that take folic acid will not be able to utilize it, resulting in feelings of tiredness and weakness.
 It also increases the risk of certain cancers.
-This may be why some studies show no health benefit to taking multivitamins.

 Multivitamins may also contain inactive ingredients.
 Many are made with fillers and additives that interfere with nutrient absorption.
 That means even if the appropriate amount of a nutrient is included, only a small amount may reach your cells.